Waterbeach to Cambridge: background

-• travel hub west of the A10 near Denny End Road in Waterbeach,
+• a travel hub west of the A10 near Denny End Road in Waterbeach,

-• path for walkers, cyclists and horse riders along the new busway.
+• a path for walkers, cyclists and horse riders along the new busway.

-• In Cambridge it would link via the existing busway to Cambridge Regional College, Cambridge Science Park, Cambridge North Station and the city centre.
+In Cambridge it connects to the existing busway serving Cambridge Regional College, the Science Park, Cambridge North station, and the city centre.

-• Quick and easy – turn up and go service with frequent buses on mostly traffic-free routes
+• Quick and easy – frequent 'turn up and go' bus services on mostly traffic-free routes

 • Reliable – buses won’t get stuck in traffic